 Step 3: Cost Estimating.
 Based on the approved plan, a cost estimate is prepared.
 The numbers will not be "to the penny".
 We have many years of experience but it is still just an educated guess.

 Costs are broken down into line items with estimates ranging from low to high.
 The middle is what we think it will take to do a good job.
 The low-end represents using lower cost products and/or everything going very quickly and smoothly.
 The high-end represents using more expensive materials and/or performing at higher levels of craftsmanship.
 There are many ways to cut corners and costs, but doing good quality work is not cheap.
 We are happy to show how and where the costs come from so you can determine what is, and is not, "worth it".

-With your guidance revisions are made as needed to come up with a scope of work and mutually agreeable.
-In the final analysis you can expect some items to come in low, others high, and most somewhere in-between.
+With your guidance, revisions are made to reach an agreed upon scope of work and target budget.
+When the project is complete, you can expect some items will come in high, others low, and most somewhere in between.

-With careful planning and clear communication, there should be no major surprises except for how much better it all turned out than you ever imagined.
+With careful planning, clear communication and a little luck, there should be no major surprises except for how much better it turned out than you ever imagined.